Percy W. Clarkson: Philippines

 Clarkson promotes Sgt.
-Harry K. Fukuhara (translator) during Philippines Campaign in summer 1945.
+Harry K. Fukuhara (translator) during the Philippines campaign in the summer of 1945.

 After a week of rest at Morotai, Clarkson received orders to prepare his division for transport for Luzon in the Philippines.
-He led his division ashore on February 10, 1945, as the part of I Corps under Sixth United States Army and was tasked with the securing of terrain in the Demortis-Rosario-Pozorrubio area.
+He led his division ashore on February 10, 1945, as part of the I Corps under the Sixth United States Army, and was tasked with the securing of terrain in the Demortis-Rosario-Pozorrubio area.
 The 33rd Division under Clarkson's command subsequently relieved 43rd Infantry Division and advanced to the Bench Mark and Question Mark hills in the Caraballo Mountains.
-Japanese created a first line of defense there with a dense covering of machine gun nests which caused heavy casualties.
+The Japanese created a first line of defense there with a dense covering of machine gun nests, which caused heavy casualties.

-Clarkson received a first-hand report from his deputy, general Myers, who described the critical situation, casualties and need of water.
-Clarkson then send another battalion as reinforcements and formed a 100-man carrying party from divisional engineer battalion to deliver the water to the units in the forward area.
-The engineers made no attempt to conceal its disgust at being assigned such a menial chore and protested this order.
-Detecting this discordant note, he grouped the engineers around him and discussed the importance of the situation.
-Clarkson then ordered the 33rd Division's artillery to fire on enemy's positions with following infantry companies assault.
-The Japanese positions were finally captured after four days of fighting with 460 enemy soldiers killed in contrast to 35 killed and 82 wounded on U.S. side.
+Clarkson received a first-hand report from his deputy, General Myers, who described the critical situation, casualties, and need of water.
+Clarkson sent another battalion as reinforcements, and formed a 100-man carrying party from the divisional engineer battalion to deliver the water to the units in the forward area.
+The engineers made no attempt to conceal their disgust at being assigned such a menial chore, and protested this order.
+Detecting this discordant note, Clarkson grouped the engineers around him and discussed the importance of the situation.
+He then ordered the 33rd Division's artillery to fire on the enemy's positions with a following infantry companies assault.
+The Japanese positions were finally captured after four days of fighting, with 460 enemy soldiers killed in contrast to 35 killed and 82 wounded on the U.S. side.